Check out the new line of Hangman Products at Smith & Edwards!

 Right here we answer some frequently asked questions about these fragile, ceramic creations with help from industry experts at Ohio Stoneware.

-We’ve carried these Ohio made stoneware pickling crocks for several years (click to see them online!) here at Smith & Edwards.
+We’ve carried these Ohio made stoneware pickling crocks for several years (see them online here!) here at Smith & Edwards.
 Throughout that time we’ve gotten a lot of questions from our customers about pickling crocks.
 Here are some of the most questions we’ve received.
 Answers to these questions were provided to us from the experts at Ohio Stoneware and the Utah State University Extension Office.

 Three gallon pickling crock set: crock, lid, and weights